UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-We got back the counts of the instances of the string `Walk In` within the files.
+We got back the counts of the instances of the string `In Person` within
-Now, amend the above command to the below and observe how the output of each is different:
+the files.
+Now, amend the above command to the below and observe how the
+output of each is different:

 ~~~
 $ grep -ci in person *.csv